dolthub/doltpy/README.md

 ```

 ## Overview
 Doltpy is broken up into modules.
-The most important modules, `doltpy.core`, effectively wraps the Dolt command-line-interface (CLI) that is exposed by the Go binary.

 ### `doltpy.core`
+This is the most important module.
+It effectively wraps the Dolt command-line-interface (CLI) that is exposed by the Go binary.
+The CLI is exposed more or less exactly as it is implemented, returning wrapper objects where appropriate.

 ### `doltpy.core.read` and `doltpy.core.write`
+These modules provide basic read and write interfaces for reading and writing a variety of tabular data formats, including:
+- CSV
+- `pandas.DataFrame`
+- Python dictionaries of lists, i.e. `{'col': [...vals...], ...}`
+- Python lists of dictionaries, i.e. `[{'col': val, ...}, ...]`

 ### `doltpy.etl`
+This module provides a set of tools for scripting ETL/ELT workflows.
+At Liquidata we use it internally to push datasets onto DoltHub.

 ### `doltpy.etl.sql_sync`
+Provides a set of tools for syncing between Dolt and supported relational databases, currently MySQL and Postgres.
+There is guide on our [documentation site](https://www.dolthub.com/docs/guides/sql-sync/).

 ## More Information